-- plagiarism excessive use of other sources, not acknowledged - copying using the work of another person and submitting it as your own - not own work having someone else complete the task - falsifying receipt documents - providing false documentation in support of an appeal - cheating during a test or exam - disrupting a test or examination
+- copying using the work of another person and submitting it as your own; - not own work having someone else complete the task; eg. Use of Chat-GPT - falsifying receipt documents; - providing false documentation in support of an appeal; - cheating during a test or examination; and - disrupting a test or examination.